-Our A.S. transfer programs offer three options; A.S. in Business Administration to the Walton College of Business, A. S. in Computer Information Systems to the Walton College of Business and the A.S. in Business Administration, General Transfer.
+Our Associate of Science transfer programs offer three options; A.S. in Business Administration, Option: Business Transfer (UA Walton College of Business), A.S. in Business Administration, Option: Computer Information Systems Transfer (UA Walton College of Business), and the A.S. in Business, General Transfer.
 The first two options meet the highest transfer standards, utilizing the same curriculum as the Walton College.
 The third program is designed around the state business core, which is largely used by the public four year institutions in Arkansas, outside the University of Arkansas System.

-Associate of Science Degree in Business Administration to Walton College of Business
+Associate of Science in Business Administration